New Year’s Offer! Launch Your New Business With 10% Off — Start Now

 An Overview of the Hong Kong Tax System

-• Hong Kong's corporate tax system is called profits tax and follows a flat-rate and territorial principle.
+• Hong Kong's corporate tax system is called profits tax and follows a flat rate and territorial principle.

 • The normal Profits Tax Rate in Hong Kong is 16.5% for Corporate Income Tax.

-The interest income from running operations in Hong Kong falls under the profit tax and should be taxable.
+The income from running operations in Hong Kong falls under the profit tax and should be taxable.

-• There is no Capital Gain Tax in Hong Kong.
+• There is no Capital Gains Tax.

 • The Personal Income or Salaries Tax Rate is charged according to the individual's income.
-For more information, please check our article on the Salaries Tax.
+For more information, please check our article on the Salaries Tax

 • Individuals who profit from owning land or buildings in Hong Kong are subject to the Property Tax Rate, which is set at 15% of the assessable value of the property.